 Does PrEP mean people take more risks?

-The full results of the PROUD study will help us understand the impact of PrEP on condom use among gay men in the UK.
-But other studies of PrEP have consistently reported that being on PrEP did not result in people adopting riskier behaviours.12 13 14 Instead it gives people who already find it difficult to consistently use condoms a way to protect their health.
+In the PROUD and IPERGAY studies, participants incorporated PrEP into existing risk reduction strategies, which included condom use.
+It was found that there was no difference in the number of men diagnosed with other STIs between those on PrEP and those not on PrEP.
+Other studies of PrEP have consistently reported that being on PrEP did not result in people adopting riskier behaviours.11 12 13 Instead it gives people who already find it difficult to consistently use condoms a way to protect their health.

 For further information on PrEP and the PROUD study: